darodriguezf97/Decision-Trees-/README.md

-# Decision-Trees-
+# Enhancing Agricultural Productivity through Data-Driven Insights-
 This project focuses on leveraging data science to enhance agricultural productivity.
+The primary goal is to strengthen innovation processes in agricultural production, ultimately improving food security.
+Specifically, this project involves providing technical assistance and implementing agro-sustainable systems to ensure nutritional quality while empowering local producers.

+Through a data-driven approach, this project delve into the soil properties that significantly impact crop productivity.
 Utilizing advanced data analysis techniques and the Decision Trees algorithm from the scikit-learn Python library, the aim is to distill actionable insights from soil analyses.
+These insights will inform strategic recommendations for optimal agricultural practices, with the end goal of elevating food security and sustainability in the region.